 Affine model inheritance from single-line motion vectors

 To address the line buffer issue, it is proposed that the affine model is inherited by only accessing the motion vectors in a single line.
-In the proposed solution, the inherited affine model always has 4 parameters.
+In the proposed solution #1, the inherited affine model always has 4 parameters.
+In the proposed solution #2, the inherited affine model can also has 6 parameters.

+In solution #1:

 If the affine model is inherited from a neighbouring block above the current block: